r57zone/Snapshots-for-Windows/README.md

 Save the image in the desired folder.
 By default, saved in a folder with the program.<br>

 ✔ **Support for hotkeys**<br>
-Click on a hotkey Prt Scr to instantly create a screenshot.<br><br>
+Click on a hotkey Prt Scr to instantly create a screenshot.<br>

 Set the path to save the pictures, hot key, tray, and the default mode is possible in config.ini.